Military Poncho Shelter Configurations using Trekking Poles

 Using a guideline helps pull the hood out and provides more interior space.

-Use an overhand loop knot to attach the 550 cord to the trekking pole.
-Then adjust the guidelines to add more tension to the trekking poles.
-This helps pull the roof/wall of the shelter out to provide more interior room.
+Tie an overhand loop knot to attach the 550 cord to the trekking pole.
+Then, adjust the guidelines to add more tension, which will help pull the roof and walls of the shelter out, creating more interior space.

 Military Poncho Shelter Configurations Using Trekking Poles